Dunoon

 Dunoon (/dʌˈnuːn/; Dùn Omhain /gd/) is the main town on the Cowal peninsula in Argyll and Bute, Scotland.
 It is located on the western shore of the upper Firth of Clyde, to the south of the Holy Loch and to the north of Innellan.
+The town had a population of 7,994 in 2022.

 As well as forming part of the council area of Argyll and Bute, Dunoon also has its own community council.
 It was a burgh until 1976.

 The early history of Dunoon often revolves around two feuding clans: the Lamonts and the Campbells.
 The town was a popular destination when travel by steamships was common around the Firth of Clyde; Glaswegians described this as going doon the watter.
 This diminished, and many holidaymakers started to go elsewhere as roads and railways improved and the popularity of overseas travel increased.

 In 1961, during the height of the Cold War, Dunoon became a garrison town to the United States Navy.
 In 1992, shortly after the dissolution of the Soviet Union, they closed their Holy Loch base in Sandbank, and neighbouring Dunoon suffered an economic downturn.
 Since the base's closure, the town and surrounding area are again turning to tourism, marketing to outdoor enthusiasts and wildlife lovers, as well as promoting festivals and competitions.
 The largest annual event held in the town is the Cowal Highland Gathering, which has been held since 1894.
 The Royal National Mòd has also been held in the town.